 Meth in Maui

-"This is a throwback story from our time hitchhiking around the island of Maui.
-When the wife and I were bummin' it on the Hawaiian Islands for our honeymoon.
-I've added dialogue based on memory.
+“This is a throwback prose short story from our time hitchhiking around the island of Maui.
+When the wife and I were bummin’ it in Hawaii for our honeymoon.
+I’ve added dialogue based on memory from our travels in Maui.
 I will continue to post stories as I get around to writing them from my recent travels.
 Please comment if you enjoy it or have any suggestions on how to improve my writing.
-Thanks and enjoy!"
+Thanks and enjoy!”

 After a two and a half month long stint of roughin’ it near the sandy loams of the North Shore, packing chutes, and landscaping, our gypsy blood took us on another transience, Maui.

 My wife never thumbed it before, and I spent my first time hitchhiking with a woman, so it made a first for both of us.
 After booking a luxurious flight in coach, at about $3.00 per mile, courtesy of the immaculate godsend, Hawaiian Air, I set my expectations high for this sought out paradise.

 We stepped off the plane, our packs strung high around our backs, with no particular destination in mind.
 I looked up at the sinister sky cackling down upon us.
 Her thunderous cries reflected in the copious puddles beneath our squishy tracks.